 - Each student who operates a motor vehicle on campus must register for and display a parking decal.
-The decal authorizes the student to park on campus in designated parking areas. - No motor vehicle shall display more than one MCC decal at any one time. - Vehicle operators must obey campus regulations and operate vehicles in a safe and courteous manner. - MCC is not responsible for contents in vehicles parked on campus. - Speed limit on the MCC campus is 15 mph unless posted differently.
-All state traffic laws apply on campus. - Registered operators must observe and obey all traffic and parking signs on campus. - Registered students are responsible for their vehicles on campus. - Vehicle operators must not repair vehicles on campus grounds or parking lots. - Vehicles are not to be left on campus for more than 48 hours without notifying Campus Police. - Vehicles are not to be parked on grass, sidewalks, entrances, or exits. - All accidents should be reported immediately to the Campus Police. - Vehicle operators must be aware of the colored curb markings and their meaning: Blue curb - Handicapped Parking Yellow curb - No Parking Signage overrides curb markings. - All vehicles are to be driven into parking spaces front-end first. - Any vehicle operated by a person whose driving privileges have been suspended may be towed away at the owner's expense. - Any vehicle parked in a reserved area may be towed away if deemed necessary by the Campus Police.
+The decal authorizes the student to park on campus in designated parking areas. - No motor vehicle shall display more than one • MCC decal at any one time. - Vehicle operators must obey campus regulations and operate vehicles in a safe and courteous manner. - MCC is not responsible for contents in vehicles parked on campus. - Speed limit on the MCC campus is 15 mph unless posted differently.
+All state traffic laws apply on campus. - Registered operators must observe and obey all traffic and parking signs on campus. - Registered students are responsible for their vehicles on campus. - · Vehicle operators must not repair vehicles on campus grounds or parking lots. - Vehicles are not to be left on campus for more than 48 hours without notifying Campus Police. - Vehicles are not to be parked on grass, sidewalks, entrances, or exits. - All accidents should be reported immediately to the Campus Police. - Vehicle operators must be aware of the colored curb markings and their meaning: Blue curb - Handicapped Parking Yellow curb - No Parking be towed away if deemed necessary by the Campus Police.